 The Graduate School at The College of New Rochelle is pleased to offer Merit Scholarships to qualifying matriculated students enrolled on the New Rochelle Campus.
 Scholarships are awarded in the Fall and Spring.
 Merit Scholarships are awarded for academic excellence to students achieving a minimum 3.5 cumulative G.P.A.

 on a competitive basis.
 The amount of the award will be determined based on available funds.
-The recipient must be registered for six credits during the award semester.
-Applications are available in the Division Office.
-Please call (914) 654-5561 or e-mail email@example.com
+Applications are available in the Division Office and by clicking on the link below.
+Please call (914) 654-5561 or e-mail firstname.lastname@example.org

 with any questions.

 Research Assistantships require nomination by and work for a full-time faculty member engaged in research,

 and require the student to have achieved a minimum 3.25 cumulative G.P.A.

 Matriculated students may receive up to six credits

 of tuition remission and are required to work for the nominating faculty member for up to 120 hours in the semester in which the Research Assistantship is awarded.
 Students interested in receiving a Research Assistantship should discuss their interest with faculty members who are actively engaged in research.
 Faculty members must nominate the student at least thirty days before the semester in which the research will be completed.
 Please call (914) 654-5561 or e-mail email@example.com